2 accused of soliciting child for pornography

 MECHANICSBURG, Pa.
 (WHTM) – Police say they arrested two Upper Allen Township men accused of having unlawful contact with a child.

-James Kalos, 36, sent the child sexually explicit photographs, and Kalos and 48-year-old Paul Whitten solicited photographs of the child depicted in a sexual act, township police said.
+James Kalos, a 36-year-old teacher in the Lower Dauphin School District, sent the child sexually explicit photographs, and 48-year-old Paul Whitten solicited photographs of the child depicted in a sexual act, township police said.

 Both men surrendered to police on Thursday to face charges including solicitation of child pornography, unlawful contact with a minor, criminal use of communication facility, endangering the welfare of children, and corruption of minors.